GENERAL

 Recognition

 The MBBS course in Russia is recognized by the National Medical Commission (NMC) of India.
-The colleges there are also accredited by the World Health Organisation (WHO), NMC, FAIMER, and WFME.
+Voronezh State Medical University, Yaroslavl State Medical University, Tver State Medical University, and Kirov State Medical University are also accredited by the World Health Organisation (WHO), NMC, FAIMER, and WFME.
 You can pursue an MBBS in Russia, as the degrees are globally recognized.
 These approvals mean that the Russian medical education meets international medical standards.

 • WHO (World Health Organization)